huaminghuangtw/Dear-Today-Me/index.md

 [Follow your obsession.](https://x.com/zachpogrob) [Try to be legendary in your own way.](https://youtu.be/Ju5kyQJyGBY) Few people get remembered hundreds of years after they die.
 Live a life worth remembering.
 [You have nothing to lose.](https://youtu.be/EBtX9vh9KI4) You only lose what you cling to.

 Do not limit or cage yourself.
+Your past doesn’t determine your future.
 You are capable of much more than you could imagine.

 Old ways won’t open new doors.
 [What got you here won’t get you there.](https://www.goodreads.com/work/quotes/81594-what-got-you-here-won-t-get-you-there) [If you always do what you’ve always done, you’ll always get what you’ve always got.](https://www.goodreads.com/quotes/904186-if-you-always-do-what-you-ve-always-done-you-ll-always) If you want something you’ve never had, you must be willing to do something you’ve never done.